Benchmarking quantum logic operations relative to thresholds for fault tolerance: Methods

 \paragraph*{\textbf{\textup{Experiment.}}} All experimental gate set tomography (GST) results were measured in a manner which normalizes shot statistics between circuits implemented with and without randomized compiling (RC).
 Bare GST sequences were measured $K=1000$ times.
 For GST sequences implemented with $N$ randomizations under RC, we fix $K=1000$ and measure each randomization $K/N$ times.
 By computing the union over the $N$ different logically-equivalent randomizations of each GST sequence, one obtains an equivalent statistical distribution for a single GST circuit measured $K$ times.

 \paragraph*{\textbf{\textup{Qubit Parameters.}}} Table \ref{tab:single_qubit_parameters} lists the relevant qubit parameters for the two transmon qubits used in this work.
 Qubit frequencies and anharmonicities are measured using Ramsey spectroscopy.
 Relaxation ($T_1$) and coherence ($T_2^*$ and $T_2^\text{echo}$) times are extracted by fitting exponential decay curves to the excited state lifetime and Ramsey spectroscopy measurements (without and with an echo pulse), respectively.
+The reader is referred to Ref.~\cite{hashim2021randomized} for details of the sample \texttt{AQT@LBNL Trailblazer8-v5.c2} and the experimental setup of the device, as well as Refs.~\cite{mitchell2021hardware, rudinger2021experimental, hashim2021optimized, ferracin2022efficiently} for previous characterization of the qubits used in this experiment.

 \paragraph*{\textbf{\textup{Representations of Quantum Processes.}}} Various representations of quantum processes exist \cite{greenbaum2015introduction}.
 A common representation is the operator-sum, or Kraus, representation which maps any density matrix $\rho$ into